4meepo/vscode-minimalistic-theme/README.md

-# Simple Light Theme
+# vscode-minimalistic-theme

-This is my customized light theme for VSCode.
+This is my customized theme for VSCode.
+It's extremly minimalistic.

 ![preview](docs/preview.jpg)